Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Related Work

 3D Gaussian Splatting~\cite{3dgs} creates a 3D Gaussian representation around each point starting from a point cloud model, utilizing the Splatting method for real-time rendering of high-resolution scenes.
-But it suffers elongated and popping artifacts, and high memory usage for deployment on mobile phones.
+To achieve real-time training and rendering, 3DGS relies on CUDA-specific APIs.
+So original 3DGS is difficult to render on most mobile devices.
+While recent re-implementations seem to render 3DGS models on commodity hardware, they rely on approximations to sort order and view-dependency whose impact on quality and speed has not yet been evaluated~\cite{smerf}.
 In contrast, our hybrid representation combines the strengths of voxel and mesh representations, allowing high-quality rendering of complex scenes on mobile devices.

+Recently, 3DGS-based compression methods have emerged to effectively reduce the number of Gaussians.
+Eagles~\cite{Eagles} proposes to use quantized embeddings and a coarse-to-fine training strategy to significantly reduce memory storage overhead.
+F-3DGS~\cite{F-3DGS} represents dense clusters of Gaussians with significantly fewer Gaussians through efficient factorization.
+While these methods have successfully enhanced 3DGS in terms of storage efficiency and rendering speed, they still require as much or even more VRAM in the rendering compared to the original 3DGS as reported in these papers, which are still not suitable for the use on mobile devices.

-\subsection{Hybrid Scene Representation}
+\subsection{Hybrid scene representation}

-Combining explicit mesh representation with implicit fields introduces functionalities such as NeRF editing and rendering acceleration.
+Combining explicit mesh representation with implicit fields paves a new way to NeRF-based processing, such as NeRF editing and rendering acceleration.
 NeuMesh~\cite{neumesh} encodes a neural implicit field with disentangled geometry and texture on mesh vertices, enabling a range of neural rendering-based editing operations.
 EyeNeRF~\cite{eyenerf} integrates an explicit surface with an implicit volume representation to model the human eye.
 Mesh-Aware-RF~\cite{Mesh-Aware-RF} embeds a known polygonal mesh into NeRF, employing ray tracing and ray marching alternately to update radiance along rays.

 The hybrid representation like Adaptive Shells~\cite{adaptiveshells} and VMesh~\cite{vmesh} has been used in view synthesis.
-Adaptive Shells confines volume rendering to a narrow band around the object for effective NeRF rendering.
-VMesh, closely related to our work, uses a textured mesh and auxiliary sparse voxels but differs by employing SDF field and volume density field to simultaneously learn the entire scene.
-However, VMesh relies on gradient descent optimization that lacks controllability and flexibility.
-Indeed, VMesh mainly focuses on rendering individual objects or bounded scenes, while the proposed method in this paper can handle more scenes, such as unbounded outdoor scenes.
+Adaptive Shells confine volume rendering to a narrow band around the object for effective NeRF rendering.
+VMesh, closely related to our work, uses a textured mesh and auxiliary sparse voxels but differs by employing the signed distance function (SDF) and volume density field to simultaneously learn the bounded scenes or objects.
+Both methods use NeuS~\cite{neus} as the implementation for SDF.
+NeuS learns neural implicit surfaces through volume rendering.
+For the unbounded scenes with backgrounds, NeuS needs to use NeRF for background modeling that is difficult to represent by itself, which is also a hybrid representation.